TESSEorg/ttg/README.md

 #### Why `make_ttg_fib_lt`?

-Until now we have constructed individual TTs and linked them together; i.e.,  TTGs until now was implicit.
-Function `make_ttg_fib_lt` instead explicitly creates a graph of TTs (a TTG).
+Until now we have constructed individual TTs and linked them together; i.e.,  the TTG until now was implicit.
+The function `make_ttg_fib_lt` instead explicitly creates a graph of TTs (a TTG).
 This seemingly small step helps improve composability by allowing to use entire TTGs as a component of other graphs by stitching it with TTs or TTGs together.

 [//]: ![Fibonacci_TTG_example](doc/images/fibonacci_ttg.png)